seachel/Treehehe/Report/report_notes.md

 - todo: merge in presentation notes?
 - todo: omit proposal notes that are no longer relevant

+Presentation notes:
+---

+Application domain:

+- argument _obeying_ logic rules
+- objective: gain insight on proofs and proof systems by exploring proof trees
+- formula, inference rule, proof tree, as in paper

+User tasks:

+- figures for sequent and proof
+- viewing supplementary info on selected node
+- reviewing rule sets

+InfoVis elements:

+- TR for layout
+- F+C: relationship between focus and its children and parent (check in source paper)
+- colour:
+  * highlight focused node and related nodes
+  * categorizing nodes (e.g. children, visited) (attention on visually separated elements)

+Design sketches:

+- instead do screen shots?

+Technology:

+- bottom rooted tree (mention in technology section, or better in InfoVis elements when discussing TR?)

+Discussion:

+- consequences of logic choice (but this doesn't have to be made ahead of time... the tool can handle anything that can be written, although it doesn't check correctness)
+- reasoning direction (forward more natural, but backward more conducive to automated reasoning and more standard reading for logic programs)
+- impact of different traversals on cognition
+- future work: hiding subtrees, structure view, (GUI builder)

 Proposal notes:
 ---

 Reading review:

+(possibly copy some to infovis elements, remainder likely to future work)

 - Herman et al. paper: techniques for visualizing trees
   * TR algorithm: visually rooted tree, unlike other space-saving layouts;